 To create a really sumptuous and relaxing outdoor area where you can dine and unwind, as well as sun loungers, garden furniture, fire pits and BBQs, you’ll require the perfect blend of aromatic, delicious and attractive plants to enhance your entertaining area.

 I just love this time of year when everywhere is developing a beautiful shade of green!
-Every year it’s like a revelation as hedgerows, trees, lawns, everywhere, turn the most beautiful shade of fresh, new, positive, wonderful, green.
-There are many jobs you can do now to keep your garden or allotment looking beautiful, here are some ideas to get you started:
+Every year it’s like a revelation, as hedgerows, trees, lawns, everywhere, turn the most beautiful shade of fresh, new, positive, wonderful, green!
+There are many jobs you can do now to keep your garden or allotment looking beautiful; here are some ideas to get you started…

-The Chelsea chop, so called as it’s often carried out around the time of the Chelsea Flower Show, is simply cutting back herbaceous perennial plants, reducing them to up to half their original size before they flower, so as to delay flowering and create stockier, bushier plants.
+The Chelsea chop, so called as it’s carried out around the time of the Chelsea Flower Show, is simply a term to describe cutting back herbaceous, perennial plants, reducing the plants’ height by to up to a half, before flowering.

 With April sunshine and showers, let’s hope we see lots of rainbows this month!

-Sowing seeds is a wonderfully cost-effective way of gardening and a quick and easy way to provide a valuable source of nectar, pollen and food for insects.
-If you would like to grow more plants beneficial to bees, butterflies and other pollinating insects then now is a good time to sow the following seeds under cover: Cosmos bipinnatus and Verbena bonariensis.
+Sowing seeds is a wonderfully cost-effective way of gardening, and a quick and easy way to provide a valuable source of nectar, pollen, and food for insects.
+If you would like to grow more plants beneficial to bees, butterflies, and other pollinating insects, then now is a good time to sow Cosmos bipinnatus and Verbena bonariensis seeds under cover.